 The questioner said there should be a phased change to take money creation away from banks and to put it under democratic control.

 On transport spending, Clive Martin said we should refocus on pedestrians, cycling, buses and trains, although the private car would stay the dominant form of transport in rural areas.
 Martin Jevon supported more alternatives to cars.
 Alan Dimmick said we had to rely on cars.
 Gideon Amos supported measures to tempt people out of their cars, including linking trains to new settlements.

-Responding to a question about a real term 8% cut in funding to local schools, Gideon Amos said education was highly important and the Liberal Democrats were committed to additional funding which would reverse current cuts and to also end reductions in public sector pay.
+Responding to a question about a real term 8% cut in funding to local schools from 2015-19, Gideon Amos said education was highly important and the Liberal Democrats were committed to additional funding which would reverse current cuts and to also end reductions in public sector pay.
 Alan Dimmick said academies should go back to local authority control and questioned how much was spent on head teachers and consultation.
 Clive Martin also supported fair pay for staff and extra funding to schools.
 He thought education had been commoditised and wanted less testing and more assessment, with academies and free schools back under local authorities.
 Martin Jevon would axe new grammar and free schools, as well as VAT relief on private school fees.

 The questioner said his local primary school was facing agonising decisions due to funding cuts and thought it a disgrace that the Conservative candidate had not attended the hustings.